giantswarm/docs/src/content/ui-api/management-api/crd/_index.md

 ---
 linkTitle: CRDs
-title: Management API reference
+title: Management API CRDs
-description: Schema reference of all custom resources (CRs) you can use with the Management API.
+description: Schema reference of all custom resource definitions (CRD) and custom resources (CR) you can use with the Management API.
 layout: management-api-reference
 weight: 20
 menu: